Career Path Planning for HR Pros

 Chief HR or People Officer

 The most senior role in HR within an organization is the chief human resources officer (CHRO), sometimes known as the chief people officer (CPO).
 With 15+ years of experience, they collaborate with the rest of the C-suite and key company stakeholders (CEO, board of directors, etc.) to develop all company-wide HR initiatives, policies, and strategies.
 From employment law to organizational planning and beyond, they completely understand all HR disciplines and the leadership skills to back them up.
-They oversee the HR team to ensure that monthly, quarterly, and annual goals are met to advance company objectives.
+They oversee the HR team to ensure monthly, quarterly, and annual goals are met to advance company objectives.

 To Specialize or Not to Specialize

 Specialization can unlock new career opportunities for HR professionals.
-Larger companies tend to hire specialists to oversee each HR discipline or vertical (compared to smaller companies that might hire one or two generalists).
+Larger companies hire specialists to oversee each HR discipline or vertical (compared to smaller companies that might hire one or two generalists).
 Organizations also bring in specialists to solve a specific, interesting problem (rather than to take over general HR administrative responsibilities).

 Popular areas of specialization for HR professionals include: